openlegend/core-rules/core/SRD.md

 ## Multi-Attack Specialist (I – VI)

 **Cost:** 3 points

-**Prerequisites**
+\
+**Prerequisites:**

-**Tier 1 - 6:** None
+-   **Tier 1 - 6:** None

-**Description**

-Whether your are delivering flurry of blows, wielding two weapons, or calling a chain of lightning bolts from the sky, you have mastered the art of delivering multiple attacks.
+**Description:** Whether your are delivering flurry of blows, wielding two weapons, or calling a chain of lightning bolts from the sky, you have mastered the art of delivering multiple attacks. \newline

-**Effect**

-Before attacking, you may declare that you are multi-attacking, and must state how many extra attacks you would like to make.
-ALL of your attacks this round suffer disadvantage equal to 3 times the number of attacks you declare (i.e., if you make 2 attacks, you suffer disadvantage 6; 3 attacks suffers disadvantage 9).
+**Effect:** Before attacking, you may declare that you are multi-attacking, and must state how many extra attacks you would like to make.
+ALL of your attacks this round suffer disadvantage equal to 3 times the number of **additional** attacks you declare (i.e., if you make 2 attacks, you suffer disadvantage 3; 3 attacks suffers disadvantage 6).
 For each tier of this feat that you possess, reduce the disadvantage penalty by 1.

 You may use your attacks to make any combination of bane or damaging attacks, but you may not invoke boons.
 Resolve each attack individually,